Measures of path-based nonlinear expansion rates and Lagrangian uncertainty in stochastic flows: Computational aspects

-In the deterministic case the FTDR fields match well the location of the stable and unstable manifolds of the two hyperbolic trajectories, as well as the corresponding FTLE fields for both (\ref{dgyre}) and (\ref{hills}); see figures \ref{ftdr_fig}(a,b), \ref{bck_cell}(a,b), \ref{frw_hills_det}, and \ref{bck_hills_det}.
-Remnants of the deterministic Lagrangian structures persist for small values of the noise amplitude but they gradually degrade with increasing `stochasticity' (Figures~\ref{ftdr_fig}(c,d), \ref{bck_cell}(c,d), \ref{frw_hills_stoch}) and when the diagnostic fields are computed over increasingly long time intervals $|\tau| = |t-t_0|$.
-This behaviour is to be expected.
-For example, for ergodic dynamics the support of the measures $\mathcal{P}_{t,t_0}^{\Phi*}\mu_{B_{\varepsilon}}$ increases from the radius $\varepsilon$ ball to $\Xt$ as $t\,{\rightarrow}\,\infty$.
-For large $t$, the KL-divergence $\D_\textsc{kl}(\mathcal{P}_{t,t_0}^{\Phi*}\mu_{B_{\varepsilon}}\|\mu_{B_{\varepsilon}})$ approaches its asymptotic value $\D_\textsc{kl}(\mu\|\mu_{B_{\epsilon}})$ with $\mu$ the ergodic measure on $\Xt$ w.r.t. the considered flow, so that the corresponding expansion rate $\RL^\Phi_{\textsc{kl},\varepsilon}(x;t_0,t)$ in (\ref{xlocrt}) decays to zero for $t\rightarrow \infty$ after reaching some maximum value.
-Similar, arguments hold in the presence of multiple invariant sets in $\Xt$ and for the discrete version of the expansion rates $\RL^\Phi_{\textsc{kl}}(B_i;t_0,t)$ in (\ref{RBi}).
-Detailed computational analysis and comparison of Lagrangian diagnostics are postponed to a separate publication.
+For deterministic version of the dynamics in (\ref{dgyre}) and (\ref{hills}) both $\textsc{kl}$-DRF and FTLE fields match well the location of the stable and unstable manifolds of the two hyperbolic trajectories (see figures \ref{ftdr_fig}(a,b), \ref{bck_cell}(a,b), \ref{frw_hills_det}, and \ref{bck_hills_det}) which is in line with the bounds (\ref{ftle_bnd_1}) and (\ref{KK_1}).
+Remnants of the deterministic Lagrangian structures persist for small values of the noise amplitude but they gradually degrade with increasing amplitude of the stochastic noise (Figures~\ref{ftdr_fig}(c,d), \ref{bck_cell}(c,d),~\ref{frw_hills_stoch}), and/or when the fields are computed over increasingly long time intervals.
+This behaviour is to be expected and it does invalidate the bounds (\ref{bnd2}) not their utility for tuning reduced models at finite times.
+For example, for ergodic dynamics the support of the measures $\mathcal{P}_{t,t_0}^{\Phi^x*}\tilde\mu^{x,\varepsilon}_{t_0}$ increases all of $\Xt$ as $t\,{\rightarrow}\,\infty$.
+Consequently, the KL-divergence $\D_\textsc{kl}(\mathcal{P}_{t,t_0}^{\Phi^x*}\tilde\mu^{x,\varepsilon}_{t_0}\|\tilde\mu^{x,\varepsilon}_{t_0})$ approaches its asymptotic value $\D_\textsc{kl}(\bar\mu\|\tilde\mu^{x,\varepsilon}_{t_0})$ for any $x\in \Xt$ so that the corresponding expansion rate field $\RL^\Phi_{\textsc{kl},\varepsilon}(x;t_0,t)$ in (\ref{xlocrt}) decays to zero as $t\rightarrow \infty$ after reaching some intermediate maximum value.

+More advanced approaches to estimating the $\varphi$-DR fields (utilising adaptive techniques akin to those \cite{froy09,froy12,dellnitz97} and for approximating the probability measures in higher dimension as in \cite{chen18,chen18_2}) and utilisation of the bound (\ref{bnd2}) as a loss function in statistical and machine/deep learning of coarse-grained models are postponed to a subsequent publication devoted to applications.